 The plan called for the Germans to be deceived into thinking that the Canadians were someplace that they weren’t in order to catch them by surprise.
 Detachments from two infantry battalions, a wireless unit and a casualty clearing station, were sent to the front near Ypres while making an effort to ensure that the Germans saw them as they did so.
 They would then surreptitiously return to their units which were being sent to Amiens secretly.

 Four Canadians would distinguish themselves that day and be awarded the Victoria Cross.

 - Cpl.
 Harry Garnet Bedford Miner, 58th Battalion, 3rd Canadian Infantry Division

 - Pte.
 John Bernard Croak, 13th Battalion, 1st Canadian Infantry Division

 - Cpl.
 Herman James Good, 13th Battalion, 1st Canadian Infantry Division

 - Lt.
 James Edward Tait, 78th Battalion, 4th Canadian Infantry Division

 9 August, Day 2 Battle of Amiens

-Another hard fought day as the Corps advance another 6.5 km and suffer over 2,500 casualties.
+Another hard-fought day as the Corps advance another 6.5 km and suffered over 2,500 casualties.
 Four more Canadians earn the Victoria Cross.